 - The international advisor at your current school must complete a transfer clearance form to be submitted to International Services by fax or mail.

 The immigration advisor will set a release date for your SEVIS record based on the last day of the semester in the current semester and the first day of classes at Georgia State.
-If you are traveling outside of the country between transferring from schools, you will need to request a new I-20 from Georgia State at least 2 weeks before your departure.
-You will need the new (transfer pending) I-20/DS-2019 to re-enter the U.S. legally.
+If you are traveling outside the U.S. during a transfer process, you will need to request a new I-20 from Georgia State at least 2 weeks before your departure.
+You will need the new (transfer pending) I-20/DS-2019 to re-enter the U.S.

-Once your SEVIS record has been released from your current school, they no longer have access to your SEVIS record.
-Georgia State will have the ability to update your SEVIS record and print a new I-20 for you upon registration for classes.
+Once your SEVIS record has been released by the transfer-out school, only GSU will have access to your SEVIS record, be able to update your SEVIS record, and print updated I-20’s.

 Deadlines/Time Considerations for Transferring Schools